 While all states generally define wrongful death in a similar manner, they do set out different requirements and limitations regarding wrongful death claims.
 The following information deals with wrongful death laws in Indiana.

-Who can file a wrongful death claim?
 While some states allow surviving family members to file wrongful death claims, Indiana requires that the personal representative of the estate of the deceased victim files the claim.
 While this may seem strange to some people, think of it this way: An injured accident victim could file a personal injury claim against the liable party.
 However, deceased people cannot file lawsuits, so Indiana law requires their estates to step in and file lawsuits on behalf of deceased victims.

 Even though the estate officially files the wrongful death lawsuit, the proceeds of any settlement or award will go to qualified surviving family members, including a spouse, children, other dependents, or the parents of a deceased child.
 The court will determine how to divide damages among the eligible family members.

-How long do you have to file a claim?
 After a sudden death, you have a lot to worry about.
 Not only must you deal with your emotional grief, but also planning for services for the deceased and adjusting to the loss.
 This can challenge you, but think about discussing a possible case with a wrongful death attorney as soon as you can.
 Indiana only gives you two years to file a wrongful death case, and this time limit applies even if a criminal case regarding the death is still pending.

 These cases take time to investigate and prepare, so never wait until just before the two-year deadline to contact an attorney.
 If the statute of limitations passes, you will lose your chance to recover compensation for your losses.